The Corpus of Hittite Divinatory Texts (HDivT)

 The negative outcome is almost certain, as the movements “from the unfavorable side” are most likely the majority in this paragraph (at least three times).

-A similar sequence is very likely, due to the typical sequence of sentences before the “take off” of a bird (see next line).
+One expects a similar sequence, due to the typical order of sentences appearing before the “take off” of a bird (see next line).